 Reading over your document and the archival collection guide, look for names, dates, places, organizations, and other specific words, phrases, or topics you can search for.

-From this example, from the Gilbert Haugen correspondence on women's suffrage, 1894, what terms of phrases jump out at you?
-Check out the object description available in our UI Libraries catalog.
+From this example, from the Evelyn Birkby World War II Scrapbook, 1942-1944, what terms, phrases, or pictured things jump out at you?
+Check out the finding aid of the collection, as well as this specific document's object description available in the Iowa Digital Library (scroll to the bottom).
 What other terms or phrases catch your eye?